2023 World Baseball Classic: Qualification

-Draw
+Pools

-The pool draw was announced by World Baseball Classic Inc. (WBCI) on July 7, 2022.
+The initial pool assignments (without the teams to advance from the qualifiers—pot 5) were announced by World Baseball Classic Inc. (WBCI) on July 7, 2022.
+The complete pools were announced after the conclusion of the qualifiers.
 Organizers prioritized placement in separate pools of the four nations which reached the semifinals of the 2017 WBC (Japan, the Netherlands, Puerto Rico, and the United States) and the three hosts (Japan, the United States, and Taiwan).
 Remaining pool assignments were made based on WBSC World Rankings, competitive balance, and commercial and geographic interest.

-Note: Numbers in parentheses indicate positions in the WBSC World Rankings at the time of the draw.
+Note: Numbers in parentheses indicate positions in the WBSC World Rankings at the time of the announcement of the pools.